sunday-pizza-kitchen/sundaypizzakitchen.com/content/post/2020-09-27/index.md

 [![Standard Cheese -- After](standard_after.tn.jpg)](standard_after.jpg)

 It didn't quite make it out to 12 inches and the dough was a bit thicker than usual.
-Sprinked a bit of Parmesan to finish it up and the taste was great.
-Zach was the first to say that the seasonings in the sauce were more pronouced this time and in a good way.
+Sprinkled a bit of Parmesan to finish it up and the taste was great.
+Zach was the first to say that the seasonings in the sauce were more pronounced this time and in a good way.
 I wonder if the recipes I was looking at expected the liquid to be thrown out and I wasn't putting in enough.
 I didn't notice a difference in bitterness though.
 We might have to do a liquid vs no-liquid test